 Now that you know what a dog wheelchair does, now it’s time to determine if your dog needs a wheelchair.
 You may be asking, how do you know the time is right to purchase your dog a mobility cart?
 Here are a few simple ways to determine if your dog is ready for a wheelchair:

 Evaluate Your Pet’s Health and Mobility

 Unsure if your dog needs a wheelchair?
-There’s a simple mobility test you can do at home called the towel test.
+You can do a simple mobility test at home called the towel test.
 Here’s how to find out if your dog needs a wheelchair: slide a bath towel (or beach towel for a larger dog) and place the towel in front of your dog’s back legs.
-While holding on to each end of a towel gently lift your dog’s back legs off the ground.
+While holding on to each end of a towel, gently lift your dog’s back legs off the ground.
 With your dog supporting their weight with only their front legs, slowly step forward.
-If your dog is able to walk well you support their rear legs, they need a dog wheelchair.
-If your dog is still struggling to step forward and their front legs splay outwards, they need a full support wheelchair with front and back wheels.
+If your dog can walk well, you support their rear legs, they need a dog wheelchair.
+If your dog is still struggling to step forward and its front legs splay outwards, they need a full support wheelchair with front and back wheels.

 The Will to Move and Desire to Play

 Whether your pet is paralyzed or has hind leg weakness, ask yourself this question, do they want to move?
 Most dogs, regardless of their disability, want to play and run after you when you leave the room.

 Look for indicators that your dog wants to be active.
 If your dog is scooting across the floor and trying to move, they are alert and a great candidate for a dog wheelchair.
 This means that they still desire to play and engage with you, these are the dogs that take to their wheelchair right away!
 A dog mobility cart will give your pet the best chance at a happy, active life.

 If you’re asking yourself, will a wheelchair help rehabilitate my pet?
 The answer is yes!
 Dog wheelchairs can play a big part in a pet’s rehabilitation program.